BestianCode/ansible-openvpn-server/README.md

 * `./user-del.sh vpn01` - Enter a user name, and the user will be deleted.
 * `./user-vpn-config.sh vpn01` - Config will be generated and written into the root folder of the project with the name `user-vpn.conf`.
 Use this config with your OpenVPN client.
 * `./ssh.sh vpn01` - Just connect to the VM
-* `playbook.sh` - Just run ansible with reboot of the VM
+* `./playbook-run-example.sh` - Just run ansible with reboot of the VM